Smart science to improve lives™

 What about natural peptides?

-Peptides of natural origin meet the need for both effective active ingredients and that sense of “naturalness” consumers look for.
-We offer a range of naturally derived peptides as well.
-For example, Poretect™, is derived from peptides, naturally present in flaxseed which are cyclic and of perfectly defined size and composition.
+Peptides of natural origin are effective active ingredients that also meet heightened desires for “naturalness” that consumers look for.
+We also offer a range of naturally derived peptides.
+Poretect™, is derived from peptides that are naturally present in flaxseed which are cyclic and of perfectly defined size and composition.

-Called “the green architect for an empowered skin”, Poretect also contains senkyunolide, naturally present in the seeds of Selenon (or celery, Apium graveolens).
-The activity of Poretect is based on its ability to stimulate the mitochondrial protein dynamics of the cell to re-densify and re-pulp the skin while improving its firmness and surface homogeneity.
-It also strengthens the pores sheath giving a younger look to the skin and moderates sebum productions.
+Called “the green architect for an empowered skin”, Poretect also contains senkyunolide, which is naturally present in the seeds of Selenon (or celery, Apium graveolens).
+The activity of Poretect is due to its ability to stimulate the mitochondrial protein dynamics of the cell to re-densify and re-pulp the skin whilst improving its firmness and surface homogeneity.
+It also strengthens the pore sheath giving a younger look to the skin and moderates sebum productions.

 Peptides and sustainable palm oil

 Deforestation and other collateral damages linked to palm oil culture is a concern in the Personal Care industry.
 However, the answer is not to boycott palm oil but to transform the supply chain to – sustainable palm oil.
 Croda has received peer recognition for its work to deliver products containing sustainable palm oil derivatives, certified by the Roundtable on Sustainable Palm Oil (RSPO).
-Croda beauty peptides include a palmitic chain to enable their bioavailability.
-The palm derivatives used in low amounts to produce these peptides are RSPO certified according to Mass Balance (MB) supply chain model.
+Peptides from Croda Beauty Actives include a palmitic chain to enable their bioavailability.
+The palm derivatives used, in low amounts, to produce these peptides are RSPO certified according to Mass Balance (MB) supply chain model.